alexpcheng/pellanchenglab/index.md

 # Welcome!

-My research focuses on wet- and dry-lab technology development for noninvassive cancer detection and characterization.
+Our lab focuses on wet- and dry-lab technology development for noninvassive disease detection and characterization.

 {% include section.html %}